poirier/cheat/vue.rst

 ---------

 * A component must end up rendering either zero or one HTML element.
-It may, of course, have lots of stuff nested inside.
+The one element may, of course, have lots of stuff nested inside.
   The real surprise to me was that it can render to no element at all.